Preparing to File Form 990-PF: A Comprehensive Guide - Exponent Philanthropy

 General Tips Before Filing

-Before diving into Form 990-PF, consider the following tips:
+Before completing Form 990-PF, consider the following tips:

-• Complete All Sections: Ensure that all applicable line items are filled out.
-Enter “None” or “N/A” where appropriate, and make entries on all total lines, even if the value is zero.
+• Complete All Sections: Fill in all applicable line items, entering “None” or “N/A” where needed.
+Ensure all total lines have entries, even if the value is zero.

-• Include Supplementary Documents: Don’t forget to include all required supplementary statements and Schedule B, if necessary.
+• Include Supplementary Documents: Attach all required supplementary statements and Schedule B, if applicable.

-By following this guide and staying organized throughout the year, you can simplify the process of completing Form 990-PF and ensure your foundation stays compliant with IRS requirements.
+By staying organized and following this guide, you can simplify the filing process and ensure your foundation remains compliant with IRS requirements.

 Subscribe to Blog via Email